AutoViML/featurewiz/README.md

   - `0` limited output.
 Great for running this silently and getting fast results.
   - `1` more verbiage.
 Great for knowing how results were and making changes to flags in input.
   - `2` SULOV charts and output.
 Great for finding out what happens under the hood for SULOV method.
-`test_data`: If you want to transform test data in the same way you are transforming dataname, you can.
-    test_data could be the name of a datapath+filename or a dataframe. featurewiz will detect whether your input is a filename or a dataframe and load it automatically.
+- `test_data`: If you want to transform test data in the same way you are transforming dataname, you can. test_data could be the name of a datapath+filename or a dataframe. featurewiz will detect whether your input is a filename or a dataframe and load it automatically.
 Default is empty string.
-`feature_engg`: You can let featurewiz select its best encoders for your data set by settning this flag
-    for adding feature engineering.
+- `feature_engg`: You can let featurewiz select its best encoders for your data set by settning this flag for adding feature engineering.
 There are three choices.
 You can choose one, two or all three.
     'interactions': This will add interaction features to your data such as x1*x2, x2*x3, x1**2, x2**2, etc.
     'groupby': This will generate Group By features to your numeric vars by grouping all categorical vars.
     'target':  This will encode and transform all your categorical features using certain target encoders.
-    Default is empty string (which means no additional features) `category_encoders`: Instead of above method, you can choose your own kind of category encoders from below.
+    Default is empty string (which means no additional features)
+- `category_encoders`: Instead of above method, you can choose your own kind of category encoders from the list below.
+These are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</b> python library.
     Recommend you do not use more than two of these.
 Featurewiz will automatically select only two from your list.
     Default is empty string (which means no encoding of your categorical features) ['HashingEncoder', 'SumEncoder', 'PolynomialEncoder', 'BackwardDifferenceEncoder',